 It can take up to two business days to validate your organization.
 If you haven’t received an email in 3 – 5 business days check your spam folder, then contact IAF.

-Applicants are invited to start (i.e. draft, edit & view) their application prior to the submission window opening.
-Applicants are encouraged to include only activities they are confident will be completed on time and within budget limits.
+You can start (i.e., draft, edit & view) your application prior to submitting (see the Application Dates above).
+IAF encourages applicants to include only activities they are confident will be completed on time and within budget limits.

-This section is where you will provide program-relevant organization information that were not collected when you registered your organization with IAF.
-For BMP this includes:
+This section is where you will provide program-relevant organization information that was not collected when you registered your organization with IAF.
+For BMP, this includes:

 - Primary and Secondary Contact Information